Skip to main content

 Signs:

-• Alerts trigger daily but no one investigates
+• Alerts trigger daily but nobody investigates

-• Start with 3-5 essential alerts, not 20
+• Start with 3-5 alerts, not 20

 2. Thresholds Too Tight